spookylukey/django-views-the-right-way/source/detail_view.rst

 These methods certainly span a more than one layer.
-We've got methods that deal very much with the HTTP layer (dispatching on different verbs, extracting data out of a URL), and others that deal with retrieving database objects and others with templates.
+We've got methods that deal very much with the HTTP layer (dispatching on different verbs, extracting data out of a URL, building responses), and others that deal with retrieving database objects and others with templates.

 On the other hand, you could say the same about any view function.
 By their very nature, views have to work in terms of HTTP requests and responses, but they